 Initial Rent Registration is required for rent regulated buildings not registered with ORA.

 To learn if a registration statement is on file with ORA for your building, you can enter the address into DHCR’s Rent Regulated Building Search.
-You can also either file a Request For Records Access - (Form REC-1) or visit a Borough/District Rent Office, bringing with you your photo identification and proof of ownership (deed or tax bill), with supportive documentation, as needed, that identifies you as the owner by name.
-Owner representatives, in addition, must bring an authorization letter.
+You can also file a Request For Records Access - (Form REC-1) by emailing the completed form with proof of ownership (deed or tax bill) to [email protected].

 To file, mail or hand-deliver your complete submission to DHCR’s Gertz Plaza location.
 The size of your submission will depend on the number of apartments in your building and involves 3 different paper forms:

 RR-1(I ): Apartment Registration Form (submit one for each apartment)

 RR-2(i) : Building Summary Form (submit one per building)

 RR-3(i) : Building Services Form (submit one per building)